Enhanced Whistleblower Protections for Employees of Federal Contractors and Grantees

 Defense Contractor Whistleblower Protection Act

-The National Defense Authorization Act for Fiscal Year 2013 (NDAA) established a four-year pilot program that prohibits employees of a “contractor, subcontractor, or grantee” from being retaliated against for blowing the whistle on:
+The National Defense Authorization Act for Fiscal Year 2013 (NDAA) that prohibits employees of a “contractor, subcontractor, or grantee” from being retaliated against for blowing the whistle on:

 - gross mismanagement of a Federal contract or grant;